tfausak/tfausak.github.io/_drafts/ruby-classes.md

     end
     ```

-    We can't do that because `klass` is anonymous.
+    Unfortunately we can't do that because `klass` is anonymous.
-    Let's use `.class_exec` instead.
+    So let's use `.class_exec` instead.

     ``` rb
     klass.class_exec { def self.===(*) false end }
     ```

-    Let's take another look at that conditional.
-    It should return `false` now.
+    Reevaluating the conditional shows that it returns `false` after this change.

     ``` rb
     klass === object
     # => false
     ```

-    Excellent!
+    Alright!
     We broke the most idiomatic way to check if an object is an instance of a class in Ruby.

 2. We can swap the receiver and the argument.